Economic Injury Disaster (EIDL) Loans VS Paycheck Protection Program (PPP) Loans: What’s The Difference?

 EIDL VS PPP Loans: What’s The Difference?

 PPP loans can also be used for operational expenses, but their primary purpose is to cover eight weeks of payroll.
 To qualify for forgiveness, you must spend at least 60% of the loan on payroll expenses.
 You can also use a portion of the loan to cover mortgage, rent, or utility expenses.
+As of 2021, the remaining 40% of the funds can additionally be used to cover necessary software expenses, property damage from civic unrest, necessary supplier costs, and worker protection expenses like personal protective gear and barriers.
 The amount you can borrow depends on your payroll expenses.

 How Economic Injury Disaster Loans Work

 An EIDL loan can be used on payroll costs, employee benefits, fixed debts (such as mortgages, rents, or leases, accounts payable), and other bills.
 If you receive the forgivable grant, you need to spend it on those same expenses within eight weeks of receiving the grant — i.e., in the amount of time that it will likely take before the main loan comes through.

 Also called “Working Capital Disaster Loans,” EIDL funds are issued directly from the US Treasury, and you can apply right on the SBA’s website.

 Here is our list of preferred SBA lenders.